Year of Wonder

 Clemency Burton-Hill’s Year of Wonder has the subtitle “Classical Music for Every Day” and is a potpourri of the known and little-known and even the most ardent music-lover is likely to encounter pieces hitherto unfamiliar.
 Burton-Hill is at pains to stress that her book is not to make the reader feel “more classy”, but that music is to be enjoyed by all, regardless of background, and at any time.

 Burton-Hill has selected a piece of music for each day of the year.
-So August 26 is “happy birthday to the outrageously talented Nico Muhly” and the choice is his choral work Set Me a Seal.
+So August 26 is “happy birthday to the outrageously talented Nico Muhly” and the choice is his choral work Set Me as a Seal.
 On May 31 we have the Piano Quintet No.1 by Louise Farrenc “who was born on this day”.
 January 26 is “Australia Day” and the suggestion is to hear Unsent Love Letters by Elena Kats-Chernin, “one of the most exciting classical composers to have emerged from down under in modern times” – which may be true but it seems nevertheless an omission not to mention her Soviet background and education.

 The standard ‘These You Have Loved’ classical favourites are included, from Beethoven’s Fifth Symphony to Grieg’s Piano Concerto.
 With the prevalence of music-streaming services, not to mention the treasures that also turn up on YouTube, it has never been easier to branch out and discover music that is new to one or to listen almost instantaneously to one of Burton-Hill’s recommendations.
 Indeed there is a specially-curated iTunes list to accompany this book and I found all the more arcane works without problem on Spotify.